tc39/notes/es9/2018-03/mar-20.md

 WH: I remember the synchronization being in the proposals when I was reviewing them.
 I didn't notice it getting deleted from updated proposals.

-RJE: Keith?

 KM: we do a full extensive fence, so that is already fixed on our side

 CWT: ok so that would be conformant even after this change

-RJE: everybody clear on the proposal?
-Anymore discussion?

 DE: Does this PR have consensus?

-DE: do we want to land this bug fix?

-RJE: anyone opposed? ok thank you

 #### Conclusion/Resolution

-- Approved
+- Approved.

-DE: We have a really long backlog of need-consensus PRs.
-Jordan had a different one that I thought about—
+(DE: We have a really long backlog of need-consensus PRs.
+Jordan had a different one that I thought about)

-RJE: the array buffer detach?

 ## 8.i.e Array Buffer Detach layering improvement

-(Dan Ehrenberg)
+(Daniel Ehrenberg)

 - [proposal](https://github.com/tc39/ecma262/pull/1112 )

 DE: let me share the screen, let's keep the timebox for 15min

-DE: So when you detach an array buffer, there's certain embedding specifications that own ?? and prevent you from detaching it .
+DE: So when you detach an ArrayBuffer, there's certain embedding specifications that own ?? and prevent you from detaching it.
 WebAssembly exposes a memory object which has a underlying memory buffer, and you can't not postMessage the memory buffer but the WebAssembly memory object as a whole.
-This PR gives a concept of an array buffer detach key which can optionally be constructed that can be checked later in a properly layered way.
+This PR gives a concept of an ArrayBuffer detach key which can optionally be constructed that can be checked later in a properly layered way.

-BT: But it's not exposed…
+BT: But it's not exposed...

 DH: Before you go any further, this is new to me.
 Can you explain?

-DE: there's a thing in HTML that's called post message (Everyone laughs…)
+DE: there's a thing in HTML that's called postMessage (Everyone laughs...)

-DH: i know about post message
+DH: I know about postMessage

 DE: maybe someone in the room doesn't. postMessage() allows you communicate with things like Web Workers.
-When you do that it attaches a copy of the post message to the webworker.
-For typed arrays, what actually happens is that the typed array is no longer available on the sending worker. what we do is move the array buffer into a detached state, Whenever you use a detached ArrayBuffer an error is thrown.
-Not every browser throws the TypeError, some will return undefined.In WebAssembly provides programing a top of ArrayBuffer, the JS api has the concept of the Memory Object which is memory object is a thing over an array buffer.
+When you do that it attaches a copy of the post message to the Web Worker.
+For TypedArrays, what actually happens is that the TypedArray is no longer available on the sending Worker.
+What we do is move the ArrayBuffer into a detached state, Whenever you use a detached ArrayBuffer an error is thrown.
+Not every browser throws the TypeError, some will return undefined.
+In WebAssembly provides programming a top of ArrayBuffer, the JS api has the concept of the Memory Object which is memory object is a thing over an ArrayBuffer.
 WebAssembly does not use this.
 The way that memory objects are created is sometimes more efficient.
-Anyway, memory is also growable which array buffers are not.
-The API for memory is ... you can postMessage() to another worker.
+Anyway, memory is also growable which ArrayBuffers are not.
+The API for memory is... you can postMessage() to another worker.
 What you cannot do is take out the underlying arrayBuffer and postMessage directly.
-I'm working on the WebAssembly JS API specification.There's a lot of specifications that work like this.   and its pretty difficult to read and implement.
+I'm working on the WebAssembly JS API specification.
+There's a lot of specifications that work like this and it's pretty difficult to read and implement.
 The WebAssembly memory API is already shipped in major browsers

 BT: Can you talk about Allen's concerns?

 DE: Allen's concern is that if we expose this to other specifications but not to JS it is a design smell.
 If other specifications can do this why can we not polyfill it.
 We can definitely consider adding it, this patch is a bit different, is showing the state of the world today.
 This isn't a standard that is reflecting a legacy consideration.
 This had the participation of many stakeholders. programmers and implementers should have a clear specification that shows how this works.

 BT: So, I think Allen's feedback wants to be a public API, it's more about in the 262 spec we should have a layering API.
 WebAssembly wants this conceptual (?) key thing.
 Allen's concern is that we haven't already considered what this is?
 We should have a systems-level conversation about this.
 I'm doing my best to proxy his viewpoints.

-DE:  i tried to respond to Allen's concern in the issue thread, applying his suggested renaming.
+DE: I tried to respond to Allen's concern in the issue thread, applying his suggested renaming.
 Otherwise this is significantly generalized from the bare minimum with regards to the WebAssembly specification.

 KM: WebAssembly, when you grow the memory, it's supossed to detach the memory

 KM: Some browsers actually alias the memory.

-MM: clarification question: you mention detach and super detach. is there a distinction that ..?
+MM: Clarification question: you mention detach and super.detach. is there a distinction that ..?

 DE: Not really.
 This wasn't my idea, this was an idea from Andreas Rossberg.
 Until we get to the point of exposing a JS API. does anyone else have any suggestions of how to structure this so that it could be more generalization ?

-DE: any more suggestion about it?
+DE: Any more suggestion about it?

 AK: I think Allen is asking us for more system design but a lot of it it's out of ecma.
 ECMAScript had a pretty well thought spec on modules.
 But I don't think it should be a requirement that every system design discussion has to be exposed to JS to integrate with JS.
 JS is used in a lot of different env. and in a lot of different ways.
 It seems there's no use case for exposing this.